MicrochipTech/AzureDemo_SAM-IoT-Wx-v2/README.md

 Should you encounter any issues with your account or subscription, [submit a technical support ticket](https://azure.microsoft.com/en-us/support/options/).

+## Adding Extra Sensors to the SAM-IoT Wx v2 Development Board

+Even though each SAM-IoT Wx v2 Development Board has its own on-board light and temperature sensors, additional sensors can optionally be added relatively quickly using existing off-the-shelf hardware.
+Click [here](./Clicks.md) for more details on how to add these sensors!

 ## Program the SAM-IoT Wx v2 Development Board

 ### 1. Install the Development Tools